Comedy Central Logo

 Font and Colors

 The icon consisting of two “Cs” looks like a copyright symbol for a reason.
-In the early days of Comedymark, Viacom was seeking monetary compensation for YouTube and Google infringing its content copyright.
-Such an emblem has become a “stigma” on TV shows created by Comedy Central personally.
+In the early days of Comedymark, Viacom sought monetary compensation from YouTube and Google for infringing on its content copyright.
+Such an emblem has become a “stigma” on Comedy Central-created TV shows.
 With its help, the channel marked its programs, reminding us about the prohibition of copying.

-The latter logo uses a custom sans serif font known as Comedy Sans.
-It replaced the Brandon Grotesque typeface, which became the basis for the inscription from 2011 to 2018.
+The latter logo uses a custom sans-serif font known as Comedy Sans.
+It replaced the Brandon Grotesque typeface, which had served as the basis for the inscription from 2011 to 2018.
 The new color scheme is complemented by a bright shade of yellow called Summer Ale.
 Simultaneously, the inscription remained black, and the background, as before, was white.